Gemmstone/LoFi-Fokus/README.md

 # LoFi-Fokus
 ------
-A Bash script for the KDE widget, [Fokus](https://store.kde.org/p/1308861), to listen to youtube Lo-Fi while working.
+A Bash script for the KDE widget, [Fokus](https://store.kde.org/p/1308861), to listen to youtube Lo-Fi while working. it does this by playing a YouTube video.
+It uses the yt-dlp program to download the video's audio and play it in mplayer.

 ### Dependencies